prom-io/ignite-back-end/test.md

 ## Data Sales Browsing

-Here you can see any sales concerning the Data Owners, associated with the current default wallet.
+Here you can see any sales (i.e. completed data purchase transactions previosule performed by Data Marts) concerning the Data Owners, which are associated with the default wallet.

 <img src="https://github.com/Prometeus-Network/prometeus/blob/master/docs/sales1.png" alt="Sales">